 Try to make sure you leave enough time to give this a shot – at least 15 mins to do the bare minimum (lights, music, milk, cuddle) or 30 mins for a full bedtime routine.

-If out and about you will probably have to shortcut so just do what you can (this is when I favored a bit of cuddling, rocking, pushing in the buggy to help my baby to sleep, rather than letting them get overtired).
+If out and about or travelling with your newborn you may have to shortcut so just do what you can (this is when I favored a bit of cuddling, rocking, pushing in the buggy to help my baby to sleep, rather than letting them get overtired).

 #6 Learn when your baby is tired so you can act on it